folbricht/desync/README.md

 - **chunk** - A chunk is a section of data from a file.
 Typically it's between 16kB and 256kB.
 Chunks are identified by the SHA512-256 checksum of their uncompressed data.
 Files are split into several chunks with the `make` command which tries to find chunk boundaries intelligently using the algorithm outlined in this [blog post](http://0pointer.net/blog/casync-a-tool-for-distributing-file-system-images.html).
 By default, chunks are stored as files compressed with [zstd](https://github.com/facebook/zstd) and extension `.cacnk`.
 - **chunk store** - Location, either local or remote that stores chunks.
 In its most basic form, a chunk store can be a local directory, containing chunk files named after the checksum of the chunk.
 Other protocols like HTTP, S3, GC, SFTP and SSH are available as well.
 - **index** - Indexes are data structures containing references to chunks and their location within a file.
 An index is a small representation of a much larger file.
 Given an index and a chunk store, it's possible to re-assemble the large file or make it available via a FUSE mount.
-Indexes are produced during chunking operations such as the `create` command.
+Indexes are produced during chunking operations such as the `make` command.
 The most common file extension for an index is `.caibx`.
 When catar archives are chunked, the extension `.caidx` is used instead.
 - **index store** - Index stores are used to keep index files.
 It could simply be a local directory, or accessed over SFTP, S3, GC or HTTP.
 - **catar** - Archives of directory trees, similar to what is produced by the `tar` command.
 These commonly have the `.catar` extension.
 - **caidx** - Index file of a chunked catar.